Anish Dayal Singh

-Anish Dayal Singh is a retired 1988- batch Indian Police Service (IPS) officer from Manipur cadre and served as the Director General of the Central Reserve Police Force of India from 1 January 2024 till 31 December 2024.He was appointed as Deputy National Security Advisor of India from August 2025 onwards.
+Anish Dayal Singh is an Indian statesman who has served as the Deputy National Security Advisor since August 2025.
+Singh previously served in the Indian Police Service and served as Director General of the CRPF until December 2024.

 Early life and education

-Singh was born in 1964 in Prayagraj city of Uttar Pradesh, India and He hails from Rajput family and It was from here that he completed his primary and higher education.
+Singh was born in 1964 in Prayagraj, Uttar Pradesh.

 After being selected for the Indian Police Service in 1988, he completed training as a police officer at the Sardar Vallabhbhai Patel National Police Academy located in Hyderabad, Telangana.

 After completion of training, he was allotted Manipur cadre on 21 August 1989 and his brother Saumitra Dayal Singh is a judge in Allahabad High Court.

 Career

 Singh previously held an important position in his career, He served as the Director general (Additional Charge) of ITBP and SSB and served as the Director general of CRPF from 1 January 2024 and served there till 31 December 2024.

 Awards

 Singh was awarded to Indian Police Medal awarded by the central government for Meritorious Service (2004-2012) for his special service by the central government of India.